-The Metropolitan Coal Longwall 304 and Longwalls 305-307 Water Management Plans were prepared to manage the potential environmental consequences of the Metropolitan Coal Longwall 304 and Longwalls 305-307 Extraction Plans on watercourses (including the Woronora Reservoir), aquifers and catchment yield in accordance with Condition 6, Schedule 3 of the Project Approval.
-During the reporting period, the Longwall 304 Water Management Plan was in force from 1 January 2020 to 11 April 2020 (inclusive) and the Longwalls 305-307 Water Management Plan was in force from 12 April 2020 to 31 December 2020 (inclusive).
+The Metropolitan Coal Longwalls 305-307 Water Management Plan was prepared to manage the potential environmental consequences of the Metropolitan Coal Longwalls 305-307 Extraction Plan on watercourses (including the Woronora Reservoir), aquifers, and catchment yield in accordance with Condition 6, Schedule 3 of the Project Approval.

-Both Water Management Plans include post-mining monitoring and management of potential subsidence impacts and environmental consequences associated with Longwalls 20-22, Longwalls 23-27 and Longwalls 301-303.
+The Longwalls 305-307 Water Management Plan includes post-mining monitoring and management of potential subsidence impacts and environmental consequences associated with Longwalls 20-22, Longwalls 23-27, Longwalls 301-303, and Longwall 304.